devded/TuitionFee-Calculator/README.md

 #### TuitionFee-Calculator
 ----
-`TuitionFee-Calculator (C)` This is the first program that i wrote that do some calculation to find our tutionfee.
+`TuitionFee-Calculator (C)` This is the first program that i wrote that calculate tutionfee.
 I sill remember that moring i was in Primeasia University Lab 404 when i solve the bug and it work completely.

     Release: April - August (2017)